 Riemann is a volunteer effort, and I need your help to make it happen!
 Join the IRC channel and mailing list.
 Use your experience to improve rough spots in the documentation.
 Help make newcomers feel welcome.
 Answer whatever questions you can.
 We're all in this together!

-Hop over to irc.freenode.net and join #riemann.
+Hop over to irc.libera.chat and join #riemann.
 There are a bunch of experienced users in channel who can help answer questions.
-I'm usually active from 10:00 to 00:00, Pacific time.
 If you don't get a response right away, try to stay in channel--we all have to sleep sometimes, but try to answer questions in scrollback.

 The riemann-users mailing list is a good place to ask questions.
 Make sure to search the archives too; you might find an answer to your question from an earlier thread!

 Riemann Issues tracks outstanding bugs, and you can ask for help, suggest a feature, or report a problem there.